Finland's development cooperation in the Syrian crisis

 Finland’s development cooperation promoting gender equality

-In its development cooperation to strengthen equality, Finland focuses on improving the position and rights of women and girls in Syria, Jordan and Lebanon, who are affected by the Syrian crisis
+Finland’s development cooperation for strengthening gender equality focused on improving the position and rights of women and girls affected by the Syrian crisis in Syria, Jordan and Lebanon.

 Expected outcome: Rights of women and girls are realised